 4. Remove Tarps – remove tarps that aren’t pulled taut so they don’t produce small pools of water

 5. Treat – Have a professional come out and treat your property and its vegetation to cut down on the number of mosquitoes in your yard.
-The Mosquito Squad barrier spray can cut down on your mosquitoes by 85-90%.
+The Mosquito Squad barrier treatment can cut down on your mosquitoes by 85-90%.

 If you have questions regarding how to effectively protect yourself against mosquitoes and the dangerous diseases they may carry, please contact your local Mosquito Squad office.